dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 **Key features**

-- The dbt Cloud IDE has a simplified Git functionality:
+- The dbt Cloud IDE has simplified Git functionality:
   - Create feature branches from the branch configured in the development environment.
   - View saved but not-committed code changes directly in the IDE.
 - [Format or lint](/docs/cloud/dbt-cloud-ide/lint-format) your code with `sqlfluff` or `sqlfmt`.
 This includes support for adding your custom linting rules.